pushsecurity/saas-attacks/README.md

 > Quick note: we wanted to start sharing as early as possible, so this is very much a work in progress.
 Hopefully there is enough to see the shape of things to come, but no doubt there are gaps - we'll be filling them in over the coming weeks and months.
 If you can help fill in some references, add examples, or point us to missing techniques - please open an issue (or even a PR)!
 We'll be very sure to credit you.

+For more information on the background to this project, check the following [blog post](https://pushsecurity.com/blog/saas-attack-techniques/)

 ## The SaaS attacks matrix

 We’ve taken inspiration from the MITRE ATT&CK framework (certainly intended as the sincerest form of flattery), but wanted to make a conscious break away from the endpoint-focused ATT&CK techniques and instead focus on techniques that are SaaS-first.
 In fact, none of these techniques touch endpoints or customer networks - so we’re calling them networkless attacks.